 - (ii) Your LTIP Award, including any dividend equivalents credited on your award, whether or not vested and irrespective of Morgan Stanley's performance based on the measures set forth in Section 2, may be canceled, in full or in part, if the Committee determines, in its sole discretion, that at any time before the Scheduled Conversion Date you had significant responsibility for a material adverse outcome for the Firm or any of its businesses or functions.
-The Committee shall have the sole authority to interpret this provision and its determinations shall be final and binding on all persons. - [Any incentive-based compensation you receive from the Firm (including, without limitation, your LTIP Award, any dividend equivalents credited on such award, whether or not vested, and any amounts or benefits arising from such award) will be subject to any clawback or recoupment policies, procedures, or arrangements adopted by Morgan Stanley to comply with Section 10D of the Securities Exchange Act of 1934, as amended, and any rules promulgated thereunder and/or any other regulatory regimes, as such policies, procedures and arrangements may be amended from time to time and for such time as those policies, procedures and arrangements are required to remain in effect pursuant to applicable law or rules.
+For purposes of this provision, a "material adverse outcome" for the Firm shall be defined as an annual pre-tax loss for Morgan Stanley as reported in the most recently filed Form 10-K, adjusted to eliminate the impact of changes to an individual, or application of a new, accounting rule that are not applied on a full retrospective basis in the year of adoption and result in a cumulative catch-up adjustment (recorded either as a gain or a loss) in the applicable fiscal year.
+The Committee shall have the sole authority to interpret this provision and its determinations shall be final and binding on all persons. - Any incentive-based compensation you receive from the Firm (including, without limitation, your LTIP Award, any dividend equivalents credited on such award, whether or not vested, and any amounts or benefits arising from such award) will be subject to any clawback or recoupment policies, procedures, or arrangements adopted by Morgan Stanley to comply with Section 10D of the Securities Exchange Act of 1934, as amended, and any rules promulgated thereunder and/or any other regulatory regimes, as such policies, procedures and arrangements may be amended from time to time and for such time as those policies, procedures and arrangements are required to remain in effect pursuant to applicable law or rules.
 Notwithstanding anything to the contrary contained herein, your LTIP Award (including any amounts or benefits arising from such award) shall also be subject to any clawback or recoupment arrangements, policies or procedures that the Firm has in place from time to time.
 The Firm may, to the extent permitted, and shall, to the extent required, by applicable law and rules or by any Firm policy, procedure or arrangement cancel or require reimbursement of your incentive-based compensation (including, without limitation, your LTIP Award, any dividend equivalents credited on such award, whether or not vested, and any amounts or benefits received upon vesting, conversion or settlement of such award or sale of shares of Morgan Stanley common stock underlying such award.]